-I’m in the throws of editing and find that I have been easy on my characters!
+I’m in the throes of editing and find that I have been easy on my characters!
 So I thought I might chat with you and see if anyone else has this problem when they write. *Looks for hands* Anyone?
 Well, I thought I could list the seven things I do to make sure my characters are entwined in enough conflict to stay juicy.

 - Give your protagonist two motives.
 Then, they must sacrifice one to achieve the other.